 - Communication Studies Transfer Pathway

 - Economics Transfer Pathway

-- Gender and Women's Studies Emphasis

 - English Transfer Pathway

 - Ethnic Studies Emphasis

-- Film Emphasis

 - Gender and Women's Studies Emphasis

-- History Transfer Pathway

 - Liberal Arts

-- Mass Communication Transfer Pathway

 - Math Transfer Pathway

-- Political Science Transfer Pathway

 - Psychology Transfer Pathway

 - Sociology Transfer Pathway

-Associate in Fine Arts (A.F.A.)
+Associate of Fine Arts (A.F.A.)
 Degree

-An Associate in Fine Arts (A.F.A.) degree is intended for students whose primary goal is to complete a program in a designated discipline in fine arts.
+An Associate of Fine Arts (A.F.A.) degree is intended for students whose primary goal is to complete a program in a designated discipline in fine arts.
 The A.F.A. degree is designed for transfer to a baccalaureate degree.

 - Earn a minimum of 60-68 semester credits as required in the program, with a grade point average of 2.00 (C) or above in courses taken at North Hennepin Community College.
 Specific programs may have additional requirements or a higher minimum grade point average. - Earn a minimum of 15 semester credits at North Hennepin Community College.
-A student must complete at least 50% of the fine arts courses at North Hennepin Community College. - Earn a cumulative grade point average of 2.00 (C) or higher in courses taken at North Hennepin Community College. - Grades of A, B, C, and D are accepted in the degree; however a cumulative 2.0 grade point average is required to complete the degree. - Have four years to complete the graduation requirements as published in the catalog in effect at the time of their initial enrollment.
+A student must complete at least 50% of the fine arts courses at North Hennepin Community College. - Earn a cumulative grade point average of 2.00 (C) or higher in courses taken at North Hennepin Community College. - Grades of Å, B, C, and D are accepted in the degree; however a cumulative 2.0 grade point average is required to complete the degree. - Have four years to complete the graduation requirements as published in the catalog in effect at the time of their initial enrollment.
 Students taking longer than four years to complete their graduation requirements may follow any catalog published during the four-year period preceding their graduation.